robcogwork/cw_forms_js/README.md

 Until we have the sollution done in the backend and add it so that the customer can change it by them selfs

+### This project is only used to test the code before adding it to cw document archive

 ## Förklaringar på svenska:

 ### changeButtonValue: Ändrar värdet på alla knappar med en viss klass.